 Dr. Ozalle Toms has worked in the field of education for over 20 years.
 She earned her doctorate from the University of North Carolina at Charlotte.
 Her areas of interest are teacher preparation, campus climate, and culturally responsive instruction.
 Her long-standing passion for education was ignited during her eight-year tenure as a high school special education teacher.
 At the higher education level, she is actively involved in initiatives relating to supporting university students who have aged out of foster care, those relating to student success and equity, access, and inclusion.

 Ozalle is a proud Detroit native but resides in Weston, WI.
-Her most significant accomplishments are raising three biological sons, being a grandmother of two, and accepting the call to be a foster mom to six.
+Her most significant accomplishments are raising three biological sons, being a grandmother of three, and accepting the call to be a foster mom to six.
+She is the author of Letting Perseverance Finish and the owner of DocOzLLC.